 Guide to Sleeping Bags

 Most of our trips, treks and expeditions will require you to have a sleeping bag.
-Choosing the right sleeping bag can be a bit daunting when faced with the huge array of brands, models, fillings, ratings, colours etc. The following outline information is intended to help you to make a decision on which sleeping bag to buy or hire.
+Choosing the right sleeping bag can be a bit daunting when faced with the huge array on sale, but the main focus for your decision will be on the filling and then the amount of fill depending on the lowest temperature you are likely to experience.

 The decision on which filling is right for you will, therefore, be decided by things like:-

 - Weight and bulk on long trips Down is lighter and compresses well.

 - Damp - might it get wet with no chance of drying?
 A synthetic bag drys better and keeps it's warmth when damp.

 - Cold - in very cold temperatures, a down bag has the best weight to warmth ratio